EnoughTea/rust-filen/README.md

 Some obscure user-specific API queries are unimplemented and documentation is almost non-existent, sorry about that.
 If you need to call missing API query, you can do so with `rust_filen::queries::query_filen_api("/v1/some/uimplemented/api/path", any_serde_serializable_payload, filen_settings)`.

+# Disclaimer

+Filen has come a long way in the last 2 years, there is /v3/ API already.
+This lib was written for /v1/, so, chances are, it's even more janky than before.
+Sorry about that, wish I had time to tinker with it some more.

 ## Optional async

 By default, all queries are synchronous and performed with [ureq](https://github.com/algesten/ureq).